Overview

 which are typically not available to Schwab retail investors.
 Schwab also makes available various

-help us manage and grow our business.
-These services generally are available to independent
+us manage and grow our business.
+These services generally are available to independent investment

-investment advisors on an unsolicited basis, at no charge to them.
-These services are not soft dollar
+advisors on an unsolicited basis, at no charge to them.
+These services are not soft dollar arrangements

-arrangements but are part of the institutional platform offered by Schwab.
-Schwab’s brokerage
+but are part of the institutional platform offered by Schwab.
+Schwab’s brokerage services include the

-services include the execution of securities transactions, custody, research, and access to mutual
+execution of securities transactions, custody, research, and access to mutual funds and other

-funds and other investments that are otherwise generally available only to institutional investors or
+investments that are otherwise generally available only to institutional investors or would require a

 For your accounts maintained in its custody, Schwab generally does not charge separately for custody